This course is perfect for:

 Every Thinkful course is self-paced so there's no need to quit your job.
-Typically, students finish the Ruby on Rails course in 3 months with an engaging portfolio.
+Typically, students finish the Angular course in 3 months with advanced projects in their portfolio.
 All graduates receive lifetime access to the course curriculum.

 Project(s) you'll build